SanteonNL/orca/orchestrator/README.md

 - `ORCA_NUTS_AZUREKV_CREDENTIALTYPE`: Type of the credential for the Azure Key Vault, options: `managed_identity`, `cli`, `default` (default: `managed_identity`).

 ### OpenTelemetry (OTEL) Configuration
-ORCA supports OpenTelemetry for distributed tracing, which helps with monitoring and debugging across services.
+ORCA supports OpenTelemetry for distributed tracing **and log export**, which helps with monitoring and debugging across services.
+Logs written via `slog` (the orchestrator's standard logger) are forwarded to the configured OTLP endpoint in addition to being written to stdout as JSON.
+When the OTLP endpoint targets Azure Container Apps' built-in OpenTelemetry collector, the logs end up in Application Insights.

 #### Default Configuration
 By default, OTEL is enabled with the following settings: